-- (2) The following gatherings are permitted: - (a) where persons are members of the same household gathered at their place of residence; - (b) where persons are gathered at their workplace; - (c) where the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations; - (d) where the gathering is for purposes of court or tribunal proceedings; - (e) where the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) where a group of persons independently or coincidentally find themselves at a specific place.
+- (1) For the purpose of these regulations, a "prohibited gathering" means a group of more than 100 persons. - (2) The following gatherings are permitted - - (a) where persons are members of the same household gathered at their place of residence; - (b) where persons are gathered at their workplace; - (c) where the gathering is by a government institution at national, regional or local level or the Cabinet or the Parliament for purposes of its normal operations; - (d) where the gathering is for purposes of court or tribunal proceedings; - (e) where the gathering is for purposes of provision of education and training at early childhood development centres, schools or higher education institutions; or - (f) where a group of persons independently or coincidentally find themselves at a specific place.